October 23, 2024

 Pitfalls

-Aside from the different types of EULAs, there are some issues common to all contracts that frequently crop up when software is licenced:
+Aside from the different types of EULAs, there are some issues common to all contracts that frequently crop up when software is licenced under a EULA:

-- Consumer law: software can sometimes blend both professional and consumer uses (by design or inadvertently).
+• Consumer law: software can sometimes blend both professional and consumer uses (by design or inadvertently), making it essential to consider consumer rights when drafting a EULA.
 If your EULA is being entered into with an individual consumer, it may not be enforceable unless the EULA is drafted (at least in part) with a consumer in mind.

-- Enforcement: where EULAs are deployed on a large scale, the logistics still matter.
-If a software provider has no way of recording who is using the software, enforcing rights will be difficult.
+• Enforcement: where EULAs are deployed on a large scale, the logistics still matter.
+If a software provider has no way of recording who is using the software and who has accepted what, enforcing rights will be difficult.

-At EM Law, we are experts in software licencing and, more generally, tech law.
-If you have any questions about EULAs or protecting (or exploiting) software, please do not hesitate to contact Neil Williamson or Colin Lambertus or the firm here.
+At EM Law, we are experts in software licencing and tech law.
+If you have any questions about EULAs or protecting (or using) software, please do not hesitate to contact Neil Williamson or Colin Lambertus or the firm.

 Further Reading